-If you click the Patient Inquiry button, the Patient Inquiry dialog appears.
-The Patient Inquiry dialog includes additional information such as the patient's mailing address, telephone numbers (including the patient's home, work, and cell phone numbers), admission information, and other relevant data, such as provider information and primary and secondary next of kin entries.
+If you select the Patient Inquiry button, the Patient Inquiry dialog appears.
+The Patient Inquiry dialog includes additional information such as the patient's mailing address, telephone numbers (including the patient's home, work, and cell phone numbers), admission information, and other relevant data, such as provider information (including the patient's mental health treatment coordinator (MHTC) contact information, displaying in two locations on the Patient Inquiry form) and primary and secondary next of kin entries.
+The Mental Health Treatment Coordinator is the liaison between the patient and the mental health system at a VA site.
+There is only one MHTC per patient, and the MHTC is the key coordinator for behavioral health services care.
 While in the detailed display, you can select a new patient, print the detailed display, or close the detailed display.